TheodoreAlenas/personal-website-1/README.md

 Greek and English language,
-desktop screens and mobile screens, it should be easy to modify by an unfamiliar programmer, and it's friendly for the disabled.
+desktop screens and mobile screens, it should be easy to modify by an unfamiliar programmer, and it's friendly to the disabled.

 ## Technical side